 I was 24 when I discovered the still world of paintings and this encounter turned my existence into an adventure.

 F ew could lay claim to a life story as compelling as that of Daniel Cordier.
 His experiences as a young man bring together such seemingly disparate worlds as the French Resistance, the secret service and fine art.
-Sotheby’s Paris is proud to present the Alias Daniel Cordier sale on 27 September.
+Sotheby’s Paris is proud to present the Daniel Cordier, Collection Privée sale from 28 April to 5 May.

 Among the first French recruits to embark for London after the fall of Paris, Cordier rejected the French armistice arrangement as a disgraceful betrayal.
 He trained as a soldier, intending to fight in the French infantry, but grew impatient with the long wait to be parachuted into occupied France.
 Instead he chose to join the secret service, return to France sooner and hopefully make a difference.
 In 1943 he was sent under cover to Lyon, his mission to assist a man who would become a legend of the French Résistance, Jean Moulin.
 Moulin had been tasked with unifying the disparate Résistance groups in France.